younata/coz-e/src/build_log/chapter_4.md

 Chapter 4 starts off fairly simple - you're working entirely with flat shapes that are all internal to the aircraft.
 The only curves are the edges.

-Current status (Mid September, 2022): Front Seatback, F-28, and the instrument panel are all finished.
+Current status (Late October, 2022): Front Seatback, F-28, instrument panel, and the forward landing gear attach bulkhead are all finished.

 ## Front Seatback